Find a Housekeeper near you

 Looking to hire a house cleaner but unsure of the cost?
 Read on to find out how much you can expect to pay for one-off visits, regular cleaning services, deep cleans, and more.

-Does working long hours or raising a family mean that cleaning your home keeps getting pushed down the priority list?
+Does working long hours or raising a family mean that cleaning your home keeps getting pushed to the bottom of the priority list?
 Or maybe physical limitations make it difficult to keep up with the work.
 Whatever your reason, you're not alone.

 Professional cleaning services are more popular than ever, and they offer a practical solution for busy homeowners.
 Whether you need a regular weekly service, a one-time deep clean, or a specialist cleaning service, there's an option for you.

-On average, hiring a house cleaner in the US costs $35-$65 per hour.
+Understanding house cleaning prices helps you budget effectively.
+On average, hiring a house cleaner in the US costs $40-$65 per hour.
 However, the final price can vary depending on factors like the size of your home and the specific services you require.

 The provided costs offer a helpful starting point, but the final price for professional house cleaning can vary significantly.
 Several key factors influence what you'll pay, and it's important to consider them when budgeting.